In design, we often talk about products, systems, and users. But we rarely discuss what happens to the designer.

 The concept of moment of truth originates in service design but has grown over the years to encompass service, product design, and user experience design.
 I wanted to use it for designers to get in touch with their designerly way of knowing and doing things.

-Due to a lack of time, the insights are generated using ChatGPT, but the best way to conduct this workshop is to use discussions, preferably in pairs to groups, to generate insights and deep learning.
+The best way to conduct this workshop is through discussions, preferably in pairs or groups, to break the ice between creative thinkers and foster insights and deep learning.

 Same for a set of prompts, which I think can help with the pace of the workshop.